philamp/jellygrail/README.md

 # What is JellyGrail ?
 JellyGrail is an **experimental** modified Jellyfin* docker image to manage all your video storages (local and cloud/remote) in one merged virtual folder that you can organize as if it were a real one.
 It's optimized for [Real-Debrid](https://real-debrid.com/) service and provides on-the-fly RAR extraction.
-> Jellyfin is a opensource alternative to Plex.
+> *Jellyfin is an opensource alternative to Plex.

 - Access remote and Real-Debrid files as if they were local (like https://github.com/itsToggle/rclone_RD and Zurg).